mazdeh/express/readme.md

 You should be familiar with NodeJS, to understand this tutorial.

-For a better layout, head over to the presentation page: http://mazdeh.github.io/express/

 ### What is Express?
 Minimal “unopinionated” web framework
 Thin layer over core Node.js http module